-Seoul: US, N Korea in talks to set up 3rd Trump-Kim summit
+Seoul: US, N. Korea in talks to set up 3rd Trump-Kim summit

 “History has shown that North Korean nuclear threats diminish when inter-Korean relations are good,” Moon wrote.

-He said that the dismantling of the Yongbyon nuclear complex, which Kim offered in Hanoi, could mean that the North’s denuclearization process has entered “an irreversible stage” if it’s completely demolished and verified.
+He said that the dismantling of the Yongbyon nuclear complex, which Kim offered in Vietnam, could mean that the North’s denuclearization process has entered “an irreversible stage” if it’s completely demolished and verified.
 He said “substantive process” in U.S.-North Korea diplomacy could also help the international community seek a partial or gradual easing of the U.N. sanctions.

 Yongbyon has facilities to produce both plutonium and highly enriched uranium, two key nuclear ingredients.
 North Korea has called the complex “the heart” of its nuclear program, while many outside experts say it’s an aging facility and that North Korea is believed to have additional multiple secret uranium enrichment facilities.